 Download it to your computer.
 Download, install, and open Across Lite and with it open the puzzle.
 Fill all the squares.
 If you fill them correctly, a happy pencil will congratulate you.

 How do I solve a puzzle in puz format on a phone or tablet?

-Download and install a crossword-solving app, such as Across Lite (iPad but not iPhone) or Puzzazz (iPad or iPhone).
+For IOS, download and install a crossword-solving app, such as Across Lite (iPad but not iPhone) or Puzzazz (iPad or iPhone).
 Then navigate to the puzzle using your web browser and click on the "Across Lite" version.
 You will be prompted to open it in your chosen app.
 For Android, Shortyz (free) and Crosswords ($9.99) will open ".puz" files, if you can navigate to those files.
 Shortyz can apparently be configured to open gmail downloads (don't ask me how); Crosswords will download a puzzle if you paste in its URL

 Why does everything in this puzzle seem so passé, yesterday, tired, old-hat, done with, etc.?

 My exacting Victorian-fiction-reading regimen does not allow me the leisure to keep up with current popular culture.
 I do not subscribe either to ESPN or to HBO.
 I do not know anybody who says things like "fo' shizzle" or "amaze balls" (at least to me).
 If you want crossword puzzles that are totally now, many venues, both in print and online, offer such puzzles—The New York Times crossword, for example, where I learned both the phrases I just quoted.